Houssem-Ben-Salem/AI-CarDamageAssessment/README.md

 ### Cost Prediction
 Combines CLIP with neural network analysis to estimate repair costs, providing users with a data-driven approach to financial planning and insurance claims.

-### LLAVA CLI Integration
+### LLAVA Integration
-Processes images via a command-line interface, leveraging LLAVA for detailed and accurate damage descriptions.
+Leveraging LLAVA for detailed and accurate damage descriptions.

 ### Interactive User Interface
 Features a user-friendly and intuitive interface, facilitating smooth navigation and interaction for an efficient user experience.